SiteSupra/sitesupra-docs/docs/templating.rst

 SiteSupra uses `Twig <http://twig.sensiolabs.org/>`_ template engine.
 Nothing unusual, just few things worth to mention:

-* There's one Twig extension, called ``CmsExtension``, that provides functions for preparing and rendering CMS JS/CSS assets, and another one, called ``PageExtension``, that manages CMS-specific functions and tags (more on that later);
+* There's one Twig extension, called ``CmsExtension``, that provides functions for preparing CMS JS/CSS assets, and another one, called ``PageExtension``, that manages CMS-specific functions and tags (more on that later);
 * Views reside in package's ``Resource\view`` folders, just like in Symfony;
 * You can reference template inside a package and use shorthand syntax like ``{% extends 'SamplePackage:layouts/base.html.twig' %}``.